|The standards and guides below describe the process of conducting systematic reviews and other syntheses to help you plan and execute your review.|

-The PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) website provides guidelines for transparent reporting of systematic reviews and meta-analyses.
-The PRISMA Checklist presents the preferred layout of systematic reviews and is a helpful resource to refer to throughout the process.
+The PRISMA website provides guidelines for transparent reporting of systematic reviews and meta-analyses.
+The PRISMA Checklist presents the preferred layout of systematic reviews and may be helpful to refer to in the planning stages.

-Finding what works in healthcare: Standards for systematic reviews "...recommends 21 standards for developing high-quality systematic reviews of comparative effectiveness research.
-The standards address the entire systematic review process from the initial steps of formulating the topic and building the review team to producing a detailed final report that synthesizes what the evidence shows and where knowledge gaps remain."
+Finding what works in healthcare: standards for systematic reviews.
+The IOM recommends 21 standards for developing high-quality systematic reviews of comparative effectiveness research.
+The standards address the entire systematic review process from the initial steps of formulating the topic and building the review team to producing a detailed final report.

-The consensus statement from the Meta-analysis of observation studies in epidemiology (MOOSE) group proposes a checklist with specifications for reporting that "...should improve the usefulness of meta-analyses for authors, reviewers, editors, readers, and decision makers."
+The consensus statement from the Meta-analysis Of Observation Studies in Epidemiology (MOOSE) group proposes a checklist with specifications for reporting.

 Khan, K. S., Kunz, R., Kleijnen, J., & Antes, G. (2003).
 Five steps to conducting a systematic review.
 Journal of the Royal Society of Medicine, 96(3), 118-121.